Taking your nutrition to the next level with Clarissa Lenherr

 As you say, food is so important for maintaining our mental health and wellbeing, particularly in the world we now live in where stress has become so normalised.
 There are many things I could focus on here, but the three areas that I believe make the greatest impact on mental health are gut health, blood sugar levels and Vitamin D.

 Number one – promoting good gut health.
-There are numerous studies that show how improving gut health can change people’s lives.
+Numerous studies show how improving gut health can change people’s lives.
 I’ve seen people go from being depressed and anxious to coming off their antidepressants simply by working on their gut health.
 Probiotics are key here.
 Probiotics are live with good bacteria, which is really good if you’ve wiped your pre-existing bacteria because you’ve taken antibiotics or due to poor lifestyle or stress.
 Probiotics are found in kefir, kimchee, sauerkraut, live miso, greek or coconut yogurt and kombucha, which is talked about a lot these days.
 Ideally you should be getting your probiotics through your diet but if you want to take a supplement, then two I’d recommend are Symprove, which has to be kept in the fridge or Link Nutrition’s Symbiotic 7 which contains seven strains of probiotic with a food-based prebiotic base for extra gut health goodness.
 In each case you should take the probiotic for at least three months to feel the benefits.

 The second most important advice I can give for maintaining mental health is managing your blood sugar levels by eating well balanced meals.
 These should include the three macronutrients of good quality fats, complex carbs, and protein.
 Also make sure you’re getting the RDI of 30g of fibre per day which can help slow down the digestion of your food for a more consistent energy release.
 Making sure you balance these food groups at each meal will help you to avoid blood sugar roller coasters, and consequently mood swings and irritability.